Children are the world's most valuable resource and its best hope for the future.

-Since 2017 UWCSEA has employed a full-time College Safeguarding Lead to oversee all safeguarding matters across both Campuses.
-Lia Gould is a Clinical Psychologist with over 20 years of experience in child and adolescent mental health, and child protection.
+Lia Gould is the full-time College Safeguarding Lead, overseeing all safeguarding matters across both UWCSEA Campuses.
+A Clinical Psychologist with over 20 years of experience in child and adolescent mental health and child protection, Lia took up the role at the College in 2018.
 Lia can be contacted at email@example.com

 The Trustees of UWC International affirm their commitment to the wellbeing and safety of all members of the UWC community, in reflection of UWC’s core values of personal responsibility and integrity, autonomy and mutual responsibility, respect and compassion.